SodabaOloumi/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## State Variable Default Visibility (SWC-108)

-Variables specified as being public, internal or private.
+Variables specified as being public or private.
 Explicitly define visibility for all state variables.

 ## Authorization through tx.origin (SWC-115)
 `tx.origin` should not be used for authorization.
 Use `msg.sender` instead.